Home Repair and Do It Yourself Tips from the Natural Handyman

 Return To Our Mailbox Tips Page

-Make Your Mailbox Flag More Visible
+Make Your Mailbox Flag More Visible With a Simple Modification!

 Living in the 'burbs, we find that lower property costs allow for more privacy as and our homes are further from our neighbors... and the road.
 One drawback is the hike to the mailbox.
 I know people who have driveways so long that they use 2nd hand golf carts to make the trip so they don't have to fire up the SUV or pack a lunch!

-I can't see whether the mailbox flag is up or down from inside house
+I can't see whether the mailbox flag is up or down from inside house!

 Since we send a letter or two every day, it's easy to tell if the mail has arrived by the position of the flag... up or down.
 However, our flag is hard to see against the woodsy backdrop of our neighbor's front yard.
 I'd often walk half-way down the driveway before realizing that my eyes we playing tricks... the dang flag was still up!!